zavoloklom/dnd-flavored-markdown/content/en.md

 ## Summary

-San-Soprigal is a sleepy coastal town.
+San Soprigal is a sleepy coastal town.
 This morning, everything changed: a beloved merchant has vanished.
 The garrison commander has locked down the gates until the truth comes out.

 You didn’t come here to play detective, but the town’s knot of lies, rumors, and secrets pulls you in.
 Every lead can